Thiaroye massacre: Background

-Suppression
+Massacre

-On the morning of 1 December at 6:30 AM, three companies of the 1st Regiment of Senegalese Tirailleurs and the 7th Regiment of Senegalese Tirailleurs, backed by elements from local National Gendarmerie units, elements from the 6th Regiment of Colonial Artillery and one M3 Stuart light tank, entered the military camp in an attempt to end the rebellion.
+On the morning of 1 December at 6:30 a.m., three companies of the 1st Regiment of Senegalese Tirailleurs and the 7th Regiment of Senegalese Tirailleurs, backed by elements from local National Gendarmerie units, elements from the 6th Regiment of Colonial Artillery and one M3 Stuart light tank, entered the military camp.

 According to official reports, at around 7:30 one of the mutineers pulled a knife, but was soon disarmed.
-At around 8:45, a gun shot was heard, but claimed no victim.
+At around 8:45, a gunshot was heard, but claimed no victim.

-The deadly confrontation occurred around 9:30 AM.
+The deadly confrontation occurred around 9:30 a.m.
 Accounts vary regarding what ignited the gunfight.
 According to some versions, it began when one of the mutineers opened fire from one of the barracks, while other versions put the blame on a warning shot fired by a soldier of the repression force to intimidate the mutineers.
+By contrast, the report of a squadron chief present on the ship Circassia as well as the testimony of the lieutenant colonel Jean Le Berre suggest that the killing of the soldiers was planned or at least considered in advance, and that they had only recently woken up when the assembled military units entered the camp and unexpectedly surrounded them.

-In any case, a fusillade ensued, which, though it lasted for less than a minute, killed and wounded at least several dozens among the mutineers, and wounded three men among the forces sent to repress the mutiny.
+In any case, a fusillade ensued, which lasted for less than a minute but killed and wounded at least several dozens among the mutineers and wounded three men among the forces sent to repress the mutiny.

-The official report of December 2 states that 24 of the mutineers were killed outright and 45 were wounded, 11 of which subsequently died of their wounds.
-A report by Dagnan on December 5 however speaks of 24 killed outright and 46 who later died of their wounds at the hospital, thus totaling 70 death.
-According to an article published in Al Jazeera on 22 November 2013, some veterans would have later claimed that the death toll actually reached as high as 300 dead.
+The official report of December 2 states that 24 of the mutineers were killed outright and 45 were wounded, 11 of whom subsequently died of their wounds.
+A report by Dagnan on December 5 however speaks of 24 killed outright and 46 who later died of their wounds at the hospital, thus totaling 70 deaths.
+According to an article published in Al Jazeera on 22 November 2013, some veterans later claimed that the death toll actually reached as high as 300 dead.

 Aftermath

+On 4 December 1944, a circulaire from the war ministry falsely claimed all of the liberated prisoners had already received their full pay before the events at Thiaroye had occurred.

+The army captain Castel reported that upon arriving in Morocco in January 1945 with a contingent of Senegalese troops, he informed them of the fate of their "predecessors" under the "disciplinary measures" enforced at Thiaroye.
+Castel boasted that acts of indiscipline among his soldiers quickly vanished after this warning and that they "became sheep" for the rest of the expedition.